Join the study

-OHSU researchers hope to enroll 100,000 adults in the study, which is expected to last up to one year.
+Researchers hope to enroll up to 100,000 adults in the study, which is expected to last up to one year.
 Taking part is voluntary.
 The study will follow strict OHSU research privacy guidelines.

 Catching infections early

 People in the study will report their temperature and any COVID-19 symptoms each day on our secure website.
-They will use their own thermometer or a “smart” thermometer that will be sent in the mail, one per household, at no cost.
+They will use their own thermometer or a “smart” thermometer that will be sent in the mail, one per household, at no cost if requested.

 Those who have symptoms — as well as some randomly selected participants without symptoms — will receive a COVID-19 test kit at no cost.

 The idea is to catch infections early, before they spread.
 Researchers also want to find infections in people who don’t feel sick so they get a true picture of the virus’s patterns.

 Data will be tracked in real time, allowing the research team to see emerging hotspots early so officials can contain infections before new stay-home orders are needed.
 People who test positive for the coronavirus can stay home (isolate), and health officials can identify those they’ve come in contact with (contact tracing).